MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-build-lakehouse.md

 # Lakehouse tutorial: Create a lakehouse, ingest sample data, and build a report

 In this tutorial, you build a lakehouse, ingest sample data into the Delta table, apply transformation where required, and then create reports.
 In this tutorial, you'll learn to:

 > [!div class="checklist"]
 > * Create a lakehouse from the Data Engineering workload
 > * Download and ingest sample customer data
-> * Add tables to the semantic model and build a report
+> * Add tables to the semantic model
+> * Build a report

 If you don’t have a Microsoft Fabric, sign up for a free [trial capacity](../get-started/fabric-trial.md).